SLK Types of RF coaxial connectors

 Today, RF coaxial connectors have appeared in all fields, so practitioners in the connector industry should know about certain types of RF coaxial connectors.
 Below, engineers will pick out complete RF coaxial connector types for you.

 Coaxial connectors are used to transmit RF signals in the frequency range up to 18 GHz or higher.
-The basic structure of coaxial connectors used in radar, communication, data transmission and aerospace equipment includes: a center conductor (positive) or negative center contact); a dielectric material outside the inner conductor or insulator; the outermost layer is the outer contact A point that acts like a shield on the outside of a coaxial cable, i.e., transmits the signal as a shield or ground element of the circuit.
+The basic structure of coaxial connectors used in radar, communication, data transmission and satellite communication equipment includes: a center conductor (positive) or negative center contact); a dielectric material outside the inner conductor or insulator; the outermost layer is the outer contact A point that acts like a shield on the outside of a coaxial cable, i.e., transmits the signal as a shield or ground element of the circuit.
 RF coaxial connectors can be divided into various types.
 Below are some of the more common types.

 SMA connector is a widely used small thread coaxial connector with frequency bandwidth, excellent performance, high reliability and long life.
 Suitable for connections in RF loops of microwave equipment and digital communication systems.
 In wireless devices, RF cables or microstrip lines are usually used as the GPS clock interface on the board and the test port of the base station RF module.
 Originated in the 1960s, it is the most widely used connector in the microwave and radio frequency industries.
 The outer conductor has an inner diameter of 4.2mm and is filled with PTFE.
 Standard SMA connectors operate at 18GHz, while precision SMA connectors can operate at frequencies up to 27GHz.